14. Appendices

 14.1.2.
 Start / Stop SQL Server

-As with previous DBMSs, SQL Server Express has been installed as a Windows service that starts automatically.
-We will change this configuration:
+As with the previous SGBD, SQL server Express has been installed as an autostart Windows service.
+We now change this configuration:

 - in [1]: we double-click on [Services]

-- in [2]: we see that a service called [SQL Server] is present, that it is running [3], and that it starts automatically [4].
+- in [2]: we see that a service called [SQL Server] is present, that it is started [3] and that it starts automatically [4].

-- in [5]: another service related to SQL Server, called "SQL Server Browser," is also active and set to start automatically.
+- in [5]: another service linked to SQL Server, called "SQL Server Browser", is also active and self-starting.

-To change this behavior, double-click the [SQL Server] service:
+To change this, we double-click on the [SQL Server] service:

-- in [3]: we confirm the new service configuration
+- in [3]: the new service configuration is validated

-We will do the same with the [SQL Server Browser] service (see [5] above).
-To manually start and stop the SQL Server 2005 service, we can use the [1] application in the [SQL Server] folder:
+The same applies to the [SQL Server Browser] service (see [5] above).
+To start and stop the service SQL Server 2005, you can use application [1] in folder [SQL server] :

-- in [1]: ensure that the TCP/IP protocol is enabled, then go to the protocol properties.
+- in [1]: check that the TCP/IP protocol is active (enabled), then go to protocol properties.

-- the [TCP Dynamic ports] field is left blank
+- field [TCP Dynamic ports] is left empty

-- the server's listening port is set to 1433 in [TCP Port]
+- the server listening port is set to 1433 in [TCP Port]

-- In [3]: Right-click on the [SQL Server] service to access the server's start/stop options.
-Here, we start it.
+- in [3]: right-click on the [SQL Server] service to access server start/stop options. right-click on [Ici Server] to start it.

 - in [4]: SQL Server is launched